spencer78610/AbbottS_haemhariharan_HW1/README.md

 Spencer Abbott.
 I come from a small town with a family of coder's.
 My dad works for a company called xello and my mom works for my dad.
 My older brother is taking computer sicence at fanshawe and use's code like C++.
 I like sports, hockey, video games and hopefully coding.

- Myself Haem Hariharan from India and doing IDP course to learn coding and Design fundamentals to apply for the future UI & UX in Virtual reality
+ Myself Haem Hariharan from India and doing IDP course to learn coding and Design fundamentals to apply for the future UI & UX in Virtual reality.